micro-community/development/design/identity.md

 An example flow for service identity generation is as follows:

   1. The runtime service receives a request to run the service `foo`.
-  2. Service is started, e.g. by creating a kubernetes deployment.
+  2. Service is started, e.g. by creating a kubernetes deployment with an injected nonce.
   3. As part of `service.Init()` the service calls the identity provider (runtime in this case) with a callback URI identifying itself:
      ```go
      Provider.Generate("micro://go.micro.foo@100.64.0.1?state=xxxx")
      ```
-  4. The provider verifies the service is running using an out of band method (such as the k8s api), and validates the callback to ensure the request is genuine.
+  4. The provider verifies the service is running using an out of band method (such as the k8s api), and validates the service's nonce.
   5. The provider calls `auth.Generate()` on behalf of the service.
   6. (Optionally) when the service is deleted, the runtime `auth.Destroy()`s the account